 Last Updated on by

-Over the years, countless newfangled forms of water purification product have appeared on the market promising great things.
-Some, of course, have delivered on their promises, but the vast majority failed to offer much of an improvement on their predecessors.
+Over the years, countless newfangled forms of clean water products such as travel water bottles have appeared on the market promising great things.
+Some, of course, have delivered on their promises, but the vast majority of the reusable bottles failed to offer much of an improvement on their predecessors.

 When a purification device like the LARQ Bottle appears on the market along with a bold claim to being the “most advanced in the world,” therefore, we are as curious as we are suspicious and have a long list of questions in need of answering.
 In the following review, we aim to answer those questions for our readers.